open-telemetry/opentelemetry-specification/specification/api-tracing.md

 Updates the `Span` name.
 Upon this update, any sampling behavior based on `Span` name will depend on the implementation.

+It is highly discouraged to update the name of a `Span` after its creation.
+`Span` name is often used to group, filter and identify the logical groups of spans.
+And often, filtering logic will be implemented before the `Span` creation for performance reasons.
+Thus the name update may interfere with this logic.

+The method name is called `UpdateName` to differentiate this method from the regular property setter.
+It emphasizes that this operation signifies a major change for a `Span` and may lead to re-calculation of sampling or filtering decisions made previously depending on the implementation.

+Alternatives for the name update may be late `Span` creation, when Span is started with the explicit timestamp from the past at the moment where the final `Span` name is known, or reporting a `Span` with the desired name as a child `Span`.

 Required parameters:

 - The new **operation name**, which supersedes whatever was passed in when the